ivaaane/ivaaane/README.md

 Haii, I'm Iván, a (still learning) programmer and game developer from Barcelona, Spain.
 Take more information here:

 * I am autism, I'm visible in your children.
 * I'm agender (I don't identify with any gender).
-Use any pronouns you want, but I feel more confortable with she/her.
-I'm also bisexual.
+She/her please.
 * I started my interest in coding with Scratch, where I stayed for 2 years making my own games.
 * I started studying seriously with Python 3 using codecademy.com.
 * My biggest aspiration is being a videogame developer.
 As I write this, I'm learning to use Godot Engine for it.